Read Ebook Central books on an iPad

 Read Ebook Central books on an iPad (Video)

 Please note that although this video was created for the EBL platform, the directions are substantially the same for Ebook Central.
 EBL is now part of Ebook Central.
-This video will be revised for the new platform later this semester.

 Access: Visit http://ebookcentral.proquest.com/lib/connectny/, select "Le Moyne" from the list of institutions.
 At the login screen, enter your barcode number from your Le Moyne ID.
 You must be logged in to access titles or search or browse the collection.